makerdao/flap-auctions-api/README.md

 TODO:
 - implement bid endpoint
 - add paginated endpoints
-- add query string param to flaps endpoint for retrieving only active / closed auctions
-- add query string param to flaps endpoint for retrieving auctions bidded from a specific account
 - add endpoint for gas estimation
 - add posibility to unlock and use multiple accounts / choose which account to bid with
 - bundle UI to consume API